programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 The `geom()` layer tells ggplot2 what type of graph you want to produce.
 Since you want to create a barplot, you need the `geom_bar()` layer, which you can quickly set using the `+` command.

 Understanding the `ggplot()` syntax can be tricky at first but, once it starts making sense, you will be able to see the power of the standardized framework that underpins ggplot2 (the grammar of graphics).
 One way to think of this grammar is to view creating plots like constructing a sentence.
-In our example, we told R: "Create a ggplot graph using the data in eudata and map the variable `typecountry` to x and add a layer called `geom_bar()`".
-This structure is relatively straightforward.
-We also used [`aes()`](http://ggplot2.tidyverse.org/reference/aes.html) which is not as self-explanatory, but the idea behind it is quite simple: it tells R to map certain variables in the data onto visual properties (aesthetics) of geoms in the graph.
+In our example, we told R: "Create a ggplot graph using the data in eudata, map the variable `typecountry` to x and add a layer called `geom_bar()`".
+This structure is relatively straightforward. [`aes()`](http://ggplot2.tidyverse.org/reference/aes.html) itself is not as self-explanatory, but the idea behind it is quite simple: it tells R to map certain variables in the data onto visual properties (aesthetics) of geoms in the graph.
 Again, do not panic if you do not understand it completely.
 We will go into more depth later.

 You now have your first plot!
 You may notice that ggplot2 has made some decisions on its own: background color, font size of the labels, etc. The default settings are usually sufficient, but you can customize these aspects if you prefer.